ToolJet/ToolJet/docs/docs/widgets/star.md

 ### Event: On Change

-This event is triggered when an star is clicked.
+This event is triggered when a star is clicked.

 #### Properties